YakhiniGroup/crispector/README.md

 crispector -c exp_config.csv
 ```
 **Example:**
 You can download data and configuration for EMX1 experiment (performed with [rhAmpSeq](https://eu.idtdna.com/pages/products/next-generation-sequencing/amplicon-sequencing?utm_source=google&utm_medium=cpc&utm_campaign=ga_rhampseq&utm_content=ad_group_rhampseq&gclid=Cj0KCQjw3qzzBRDnARIsAECmryqo5fO62fqk95a4PfkqES-9G07br5kdtTpjJInnYFjqYw2OxYI2gRwaAmTQEALw_wcB)).
 Experiment was designed with one on-target site and 10 off-target sites.
 The FASTQ files contain the first 5,000 reads for each target locus.
-Loci Sites were demultiplexed to separated FASTQ files using bowtie2.
+Loci Sites were binned to separated FASTQ files using bowtie2.
 The compressed experiment files can be found [here](https://github.com/YakhiniGroup/crispector/raw/master/example/EMX1_11_sites_singleplex_input_500k_reads.zip).
 Make sure you change "PATH_TO_DIRECTORY" in the "EMX1_config.csv" file to your local directory path.

 With Conda:
 ```